XeminoL/benchmeter/README.md

 - **Executes the commands it is given.** The server binds to loopback and rejects requests that did not originate from its own page.
 It is not a sandbox.
 - **Figures are properties of the host,** not of the tool.

-## Origin

-A first-year physics laboratory, where a measurement without an uncertainty is not a result and the resolution of the instrument is established before a reading is trusted.

 ## License

 MIT.